 Solipsism for example claims that mind alone creates reality, as it does when we dream.
-This theory is impossible to disprove but it isn’t accepted by science because it doesn’t explain how a mind that dreams arose in the first place and predicts nothing new.
+This theory is impossible to disprove but it isn’t accepted by science because it predicts nothing new and doesn’t explain how a mind that can dream arose in the first place.

-QBism is a theory of physics that uses the same “mind-trick” to dismiss not physical reality, as solipsism does, but quantum reality.
+QBism is a theory of physics that uses this “mind-trick” to dismiss not physical reality, as solipsism does, but quantum reality.
 It argues that quantum probabilities are degrees of belief about physical outcomes, so quantum waves are just in the mind.
-Like solipsism, it is impossible to disprove, as one could say the force of gravity is a belief about how matter moves, so it is in the mind too.
+Like solipsism, it is impossible to disprove, as one could say gravity is a belief about how matter moves, so it is in the mind too.
 QBism doesn’t do this, as it selectively uses the mind argument to deny quantum reality not physical reality.
-Like solipsism, QBism has no scientific value because it makes no predictions nor does it explain how a mind with beliefs can exist (McQueen, 2017).
-It is telling that physicists now invoke the mind to deny quantum reality because the elephant in the room of physics today is that quantum causes explain what physical causes don’t.
+Like solipsism, QBism lacks scientific value because it makes no predictions nor does it explain how a mind with beliefs can exist (McQueen, 2017).
+That physicists now invoke the mind to deny quantum reality is telling, because the elephant in the room of physics today is that quantum causes explain what physical causes don’t.

-Cognitive theories of consciousness in contrast invoke the mind differently, by claiming that brains are conscious for the same reason that ant colonies are, because:
+Cognitive theories of consciousness in contrast assume the mind arises from complexity.
+They claim that brains are conscious in the same way that ant colonies are, because:

-The logic is that ants become a colony by chemical communication and nerves do the same by electrical communication, so the chemical trails ants lay down are the colony’s “language” just as neuron wiring causes our language.
-The analogy is that dumb neurons create consciousness as dumb ants create a colony, so consciousness remains as neurons come and go just as the colony remains as ants come and go.
-It reinvents Crick’s “You’re nothing but a pack of neurons” theory.
+It is argued that the brain is just a colony of nerves, but while ants communicate chemically, nerves use electricity.
+By this logic, the chemical trails ants lay down are the colony’s “language” just as neuron wiring causes our language.
+If dumb neurons create consciousness as dumb ants create a colony, consciousness remains as neurons come and go, just as a colony remains as ants come and go.
+This approach reinvents Crick’s “You’re nothing but a pack of neurons” theory.

 The evidence is weak, as if an ant colony is a being that communicates by ant trails, why haven’t we learned its language by now, as we did that of the bees?
 It doesn’t help to suggest the same logic applies to countries like Russia or America:

-The logic that consciousness is private so countries might be conscious is a smokescreen because scientists don’t ask others to disprove their speculations but go where the evidence leads and nothing at all suggests that countries are conscious beings.
-To say “You see a unity so it is a unity” is an appeal to the naivety that something is an entity because we see it so.
-If that were true, tornadoes would be conscious, but they aren’t and neither are ant colonies or countries.
+To say that consciousness is private so countries might be conscious is just a smoke-screen.
+Scientists don’t ask others to disprove their speculations but go where the evidence leads and no evidence at all suggests that countries are beings.
+To argue that a seen unity might be a being is an appeal to naivety.
+If something was a being when it appeared to have a unity, tornadoes would be conscious beings.
+They aren’t, and neither are ant colonies or countries.
 When we connect physical parts into a bicycle, it becomes an entity to us but not to itself.

 After presenting mysterious Gestalt patterns and speculating that ant colonies are conscious, the underwhelming conclusion of this theory is that:

 It isn’t hard to see that this statement is circular, because a mind is assumed to perceive a pattern that is then equated to the mind that perceived it.
-The underlying agenda of this theory, that mind is a creation of mind, is that consciousness is imaginary as physical realism requires.
+This theory, that mind is a creation of mind, is just another miracle thrown up to maintain physical realism.